niiknow/lambda-template/README.md

   title: 'page title',
   // the combination of siteUrl and path make the full/cannonical url
   pagePath: 'this is the slug that is your page url',
-  cannonicalUrl: 'your can override cannonical url setting here'
+  canonicalUrl: 'your can override cannonical url setting here'
   startedAt: yyyymmdd,
   endedAt: yyyymmdd,,
   imageUrl: 'this is your sharing/featured image url',